Babette Smith

 Babette Alison Smith (2 April 1942 – 22 November 2021) was an Australian colonial historian, mediator and business executive.
 She wrote books about the convicts transported to Australia.

 Early life

 Born 2 April 1942, Babette Alison Smith (nee Macfarlan) was the daughter of Bruce Panton Macfarlan and Barbara Macfarlan (nee Scott).
-Her father Bruce saw active service as a Group Captain in the RAAF during WWII, was a barrister and later served as a judge in the Supreme Court of New South Wales.
+Her father Bruce saw active service as a Group Captain in the RAAF during WWII, was a barrister and later was a judge in the Supreme Court of New South Wales.
 Babette spent her early school years at SCEGGS Redlands, and in 1955 she became a boarder at Frensham, Mittagong.
 After leaving school, she completed a BA at the University of Sydney while working at the Supreme Court as a judge’s associate to her father.